programminghistorian/jekyll/en/about.md

 ## Funding & Ownership

+The Programming Historian is an international volunteer-driven project whose financial activities are administered by ProgHist Limited, a Not for Profit Company Limited by Guarantee that is registered in England, Company Number 12192946.
+It is published by the _Editorial Board of the Programming Historian_.

 For a list of our funders and supports, see the ['Support Us']({{site.baseurl}}/support-us) page

-The _Programming Historian_ is a volunteer-driven project.
-It is published by the _Editorial Board of the Programming Historian_.

 ## History of the Project